-The Solano County Housing Element sets forth policies and programs intended to provide the opportunity to develop Secondary Dwelling Units, farm worker housing, and accessory units as a means to expand the overall diversity and supply of housing options and to support the agricultural economy.
+The Solano County Housing Element sets forth policies and programs intended to provide the opportunity to develop Accessory Dwelling Units and farm worker housing to expand the overall diversity and supply of housing options and to support the agricultural economy.
 The Housing Element is updated every 5 years to respond to shifts in local and regional employment and housing opportunities.

-To meet the spirit of the Housing Element and to achieve a diverse community both socially and economically, this Specific Plan designates specific Standards, uses and size limitations for Secondary Units, to occur only with specific Building Types within the Plan Area.
-Refer to Building Types -Section 5.4.1, for additional information regarding where Secondary Units are allowed.
+To meet the spirit of the Housing Element and to achieve a diverse community both socially and economically, this Specific Plan designates specific Standards, uses and size limitations for Accessory Dwelling Units, to occur only with specific Building Types within the Plan Area.
+Refer to Building Types - Section 5.4.1, for additional information regarding where Accessory Dwelling Units are allowed.